George C. Gregory: Developer: bridging the James River

 Gregory led the successful effort to build the privately funded Westham Bridge, a toll-bridge, which was completed in 1911.
 Linking western Henrico and Chesterfield counties, the bridge was located between Bosher's Dam and Williams Island Dam just west of the 7 miles of rapids and falls which constitute the fall line of the James River at Richmond.
 The Westham Bridge was located just west of the Huguenot Bridge, which was built in 1949 and replaced it.
 Piers, abutments at each side, and power lines still marked the path in the early 20th century.

 Gregory was also involved in a scheme to extend streetcar service from Westhampton Lake (now part of the campus of the University of Richmond) across the Westham Bridge to the suburban resort community of Bon Air.
 Although grading was done and some roadbed was actually prepared, the plans never materialized.
 This was possibly due to either weight considerations involving the Westham Bridge or a right-of-way issue in Henrico County, or both.
 A portion of the graded pathway planned for the streetcar rising from the river survives as Southampton Road.
 Another stretch became Mohawk Drive in Bon Air.

 Historical activity

 Gregory and his wife were active in the Virginia Historical Society.
 He is credited in 1932 with discovering the foundation of the first brick statehouse (capitol) building circa 1646 at Jamestown, Virginia.

 In 1936, he founded the Jamestowne Society for descendants of stockholders in the Virginia Company of London and the descendants of those who owned land or who had domiciles in Jamestown or on Jamestown Island prior to the year 1700.

-Mrs. Gregory remained in Richmond after the death of her husband in 1956, where she died in 1982.
+Death

+Gregory died on August 25, 1956, at a hospital in Richmond.
+He was buried in Hollywood Cemetery.